thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 Observed Behavior:

 SW6 with port-fast and BPDU Guard enabled on its access ports, SW6 detects network node sending overhead messages into the access interface.
-SW6 bpduguard immediately moves the interface into an err-disabled state.
+SW6 BPDU Guard immediately moves the interface into an err-disabled state.

 <br>